Azure/azure-docs-sdk-java/docs-ref-services/preview/messaging-servicebus-readme.md

 The recommended way to solve the specific exception the AMQP exception represents is to follow the [Service Bus Messaging Exceptions][servicebus_messaging_exceptions] guidance.

+### Understanding the APIs behavior

+The document [here][sync_receivemessages_implicit_prefetch] provides insights into the expected behavior of synchronous `receiveMessages` API when using it to obtain more than one message (a.k.a. implicit prefetching).

 ## Next steps

 Beyond those discussed, the Azure Service Bus client library offers support for many additional scenarios to help take